-Taurine may help reduce high blood pressure by decreasing the resistance to blood flow in the blood vessel walls.
-It may also minimize nerve impulses in the brain that cause blood pressure to increase (25, 26, 27).
+Taurine may help reduce high blood pressure by decreasing the resistance to blood flow in your blood vessel walls.
+It may also minimize nerve impulses in your brain that increase blood pressure (25, 26, 27).

-In one study, 2 weeks of taurine supplementation in type 1 diabetics significantly reduced arterial stiffness.
-This should make it easier for the heart to pump blood around the body (28).
+In a two-week study in people with diabetes, taurine supplements significantly reduced artery stiffness — potentially making it easier for the heart to pump blood around the body (28).

-In one group of overweight humans, 3 grams of taurine per day for 7 weeks reduced body weight and improved several heart disease risk factors (29).
+In another study in overweight people, 3 grams of taurine per day for seven weeks reduced body weight and improved several heart disease risk factors (29).

-Bottom Line: Taurine may reduce the risk of heart disease by improving several key risk factors, such as cholesterol and blood pressure.
+Summary Taurine may reduce your risk of heart disease by improving several key risk factors, such as cholesterol and blood pressure.

 Taurine may also have benefits for athletic performance.

-- Increase fat burning during exercise in humans (36).
+What’s more, it increases fat burning during exercise (36).

-In addition to these performance benefits, it may have benefits for weight loss by increasing the use of fat for fuel.
+In addition to these performance benefits, taurine may aid weight loss by increasing your body’s use of fat for fuel.
 In cyclists, supplementing with 1.66 grams of taurine increased fat burning by 16% (36).

-Bottom Line: Taurine plays several important roles in your muscles and may help with various aspects of exercise performance.
-This includes reduced fatigue, increased fat burning and less muscle damage.
+Summary Taurine plays several important roles in your muscles and may aid various aspects of exercise performance by reducing fatigue, increasing fat burning and decreasing muscle damage.

-Taurine has a surprisingly wide range of health benefits.
+Taurine has a surprisingly wide range of potential health benefits.

 In one human study, 12% of participants supplementing with taurine completely eliminated ringing in their ears, which is associated with hearing loss (41).

-Taurine is also found in large quantities in the eyes, with research showing that eye problems may occur when these levels start to decline.
+Taurine is also present in large quantities in your eyes, with research showing that eye problems may occur when these levels start to decline.
 Increased concentrations are believed to optimize eyesight and eye health (42, 43, 44).

-Finally, it can protect liver cells against free radicals and toxin damage.
-In one study, 2 grams of taurine 3 times per day reduced markers of liver damage while decreasing oxidative stress (48, 49).
+Finally, it can protect liver cells against free radical and toxin damage.
+In one study, 2 grams of taurine taken three times per day reduced markers of liver damage while decreasing oxidative stress (48, 49).

 However, more research is needed on most of these benefits.

-Bottom Line: Taurine has a wide range of potential health benefits, which range from reducing seizures to improving eyesight.
+Summary Taurine has a wide range of potential health benefits, from reduced seizures to improved eyesight.

 According to the best available evidence, taurine has no negative side effects when used in the recommended amounts (11).